bytebase/bytebase.com/content/docs/tutorials/github-action-data-masking-part2.md

 </HintBlock>

-This tutorial skips the setup part, if you haven't set up the Bytebase and GitHub Action, please refer to the [previous tutorial](/docs/tutorials/github-action-data-masking-part1).
+This tutorial skips the setup part, if you haven't set up the Bytebase and GitHub Action, please follow **Setup Instructions** section in the [previous tutorial](/docs/tutorials/github-action-data-masking-part1).

 ## Masking Algorithm

 You may customize your own [data masking algorithm](/docs/security/data-masking/masking-algorithm/) with the help of a predefined masking type, such as Full mask, Range mask, MD5 mask and Inner/Outer mask.

+### In Bytebase console

-In Bytebase console, go to **Data Access > Data Masking**, click **Masking Algorithm** and click **Add**.
+Go to **Data Access > Data Masking**, click **Masking Algorithm** and click **Add**.
 You can create a new masking algorithm with a name and description, and later it can be used in the definition of semantic types.

    ![bb-masking-algorithm](/content/docs/tutorials/github-action-data-masking-part2/bb-masking-algorithm.webp)

+### In GitHub Workflow

 In the GitHub workflow `bb-masking-2.yml`, find the step `Apply masking algorithm`, which will apply the masking algorithm to the database via API.
 All the masking algorithms should be defined in one file in the root directory of `masking/masking-algorithm.json`.
 The code it calls Bytebase API is as follows: